Techcable/abort-nostd.rust/README.md

    then the `abort` function simply triggers a panic.
    This requires a recent version of Rust (1.60) in order to detect whether panics unwind or abort.
-3. If no other implementations are available,
+3. If no other implementations are available, then the `abort` function triggers a double-panic.
+   This always triggers an abort regardless of the rust version or compiler settings.

 [`std::process::abort`]: https://doc.rust-lang.org/std/process/fn.abort.html